open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 <p class="first admonition-title">Note</p>

 The `ocid` is case sensitive.
-Case should be used consistently whenever an `ocid` is presented.
+Case needs to be used consistently whenever an `ocid` is presented.

 </div>